-In short, you need exercises that give you what you want and what you need.
-In the case of the renegade row, you have a versatile, compound exercise that triggers muscle growth, improves performance, and attacks a weak core.
+The renegade row is a versatile, compound exercise that triggers muscle growth, improves performance, and attacks a weak core.
 That's hard to beat.

 How to Do the Renegade Row

-- Assume a push-up position with the dumbbells beneath your shoulders and your arms locked out.
+- Get in a push-up position with dumbbells beneath your shoulders and your arms locked out.
 This stacked-joint position sets the stage for optimal results.

 - Keep your hips level, not with your pooper to the sky or your back arched.

 - Spread your feet a little wider than shoulder width.
-A wider base aids you in preventing rotation.
-As you progress, you can bring the feet closer, as long as you're able to prevent your hips and spine from rotating.
+A wider base helps prevent rotation.
+You can bring the feet closer as long as you're able to prevent your hips and spine from rotating.

-- Perform a full push-up.
+- Do a full push-up.
 Tuck your elbows to about 45 degrees, making a "V" shape with your torso and arms.

 - Row slow and prevent your hips from rotating.
 If you can't control rotation, you're using too much weight or going too fast.